isaac-fs/DeWAFF/README.md

 	- [Benchmark mode](#benchmark-mode)

 ## Description
 Implementation of the image abstraction framework *DeWAFF* in C++.
-This framework allows to use WAF (Weighted Average Filters) with their input decoupled as a weigthing input and a processing input.
-The weighthing input is used to generate the kernel values for the WAFF and  the processing input serves as input for the filter.
+This framework allows to use WAF (Weighted Average Filters) with their input decoupled in to a weigthing input and a processing input.
+The weighthing input is used to generate the kernel values for the WAF and the processing input serves as input for the filter.
 This tehcnique is known as "deceiving", hence the name of the framework.
-With this approach the filter's kernel is weighted with the original input and as input it takes the original input filtered through an UnSharp Mask (Laplacian deceive).
+With this approach the filter's kernel is weighted with the original input and as input it takes the original input filtered through an UnSharp Mask filter (Laplacian deceive).
 Normal WAFs use the same image for both processes.
 This is the novelty of this framework, to avoid a pipelined approach by applying two different techniques to an image, but instead combine them and apply them as one.

 The *DeWAFF* is aimed at improving patter recognition tasks providing the following improvements:
 - Noise reduction